fernandonevarez/FBLA-Regional-Project-2022/README.md

   - the user will get a email with the location of the cabin,
   - the code to get into the cabin.

+- showing a calendar of all the open dates.
+- way for someone to be able to cancel their order and it opens the date for others to be able to take the date.

+#### contact us page
+- this will be it's own page, but will not be shown in the navbar.
+It will be in the footer and on the booking page for users to be able to cancel their order.

 ### nearby attraction page
 - connect to attraction api i(David) made for this.
 - have it so that a list of nearby(to the cabin) attraction are listed.

+- Each attraction box will have:
+  - name of attraction
+  - location of the attraction
+  - amount it will cost for one to take part in it.
+    - kid and adult cost
+  - time it will be taking place.

 ### footer(this will be on every page)
-- Will have a contact us link.
+- Will have a contact social media's link.
 - will have social media icons to show their social media.
 -

 ### Other things
-- way for someone to be able to cancel the
+-